FARA: Future-aware Ranking Algorithm for Fairness Optimization: BACKGROUND AND PRIOR KNOWLEDGE

-As shown in the ranking service workflow in Fig.~\ref{fig:workflow}, users' feedback is usually used to update the relevance estimation.
-However, users' feedback is usually a noisy and biased indicator of relevance because users only provide meaningful feedback for items that users have examined.
+\textbf{\textit{Partial and Biased Feedback:}} \, Relevance estimation is usually updated using users' feedback.
+However, such feedback is usually a noisy and biased indicator of relevance since users only provide meaningful feedback for items they have examined.
 If we consider user clicks as the main signal for user feedback, then we have

 where $e,r,c$ are binary random variables indicating whether an item is examined, perceived as relevant, and clicked, respectively.
-According to the well-established User Examination Hypothesis \cite{richardson2007predicting}, we model users' click probability as
+With User Examination Hypothesis \cite{richardson2007predicting}, we can model users' click probability as

 For the rest of the paper, we use $R=P(r=1)$ to simplify the notation.
 Although there exist several types of biases in the examination probability $P(e=1)$, we focus on two most important ones: positional bias and selection bias.